SuperIlu/DOStodon/README.md

 DOStodon is implemented in Javascript and relies on a yet unreleased version of [DOjS](https://github.com/SuperIlu/DOjS) to run.

 **You need a VM, real HW or DOSBox-X with a network card an a matching packet driver to use it.
-A Pentium 133 or faster with at least 32MiB of RAM is recommended.**
+A Pentium 133 or faster with at least 32MiB of RAM is recommended.
+Packet drivers can e.g. be found on [packetdriversdos.net](http://packetdriversdos.net/) (make sure to download the driver from the "PC/TCP PACKET DRIVERS" section) or on [crynwr.com](http://crynwr.com/drivers/) or [www.georgpotthast.de](http://www.georgpotthast.de/sioux/packet.htm)**

 Help on this project is very much apprechiated, contact me on [Twitter](https://twitter.com/dec_hl), [Mastodon](https://mastodon.social/@dec_hl) or in the [DOjS Discord](https://discord.gg/J7MUTap9fM) if you want to help...